jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 <img src="/images/zsh_final.png">

 I ended with zsh taking about 0.42 seconds, or 420 milliseconds, to start up.
-If I disable OhMyZsh (which really just disables the theming and prompt), my time gets down to an average of 50ms.
+Disabling Oh-My-Zsh gets the average down further to roughly 50ms.
 For now the extra 380 or so milliseconds are worth it, but I might be tempted to try another framework if I can't get it any faster.

+### Final Note

+While initial start time can (and should) be optimized, it pales in comparison to the importance of *prompt* return time.

+In a typical workflow you're returning to your prompt orders of magnitude more times than you're actually starting new shell sessions.
+I'd like to profile prompt time much more, as I've noticed that even a 10% gain is noticeable (and much more important, as waiting any longer than half a second for a prompt will quickly become infuriating).

 #### Resources